 4.6.1Disbursements, as these are incurred, will be added to the applicable interim or final invoice rendered.
 By instructing us you are authorising us to incur these on your behalf.
 Depending upon the matter in question, we may request a payment on account of disbursements to be incurred or we may ask you to settle these directly.

-4.6.2Disbursements may include, but are not limited to, filing fees, registry fees, court fees, registration fees, third party reports, document taxes, the cost of expert reports, foreign counsel fees, courier fees, photocopy and publication costs.
+4.6.2Disbursements may include, but are not limited to, filing fees, registry fees, court fees, registration fees, third party reports, document taxes, the cost of expert reports, courier fees, photocopy and publication costs.

-4.6.5Usually the fees of any foreign counsel or other advisers instructed by us on your behalf will not be included as disbursements in our invoice.
+4.6.3Fees of any foreign counsel or other advisers instructed by us on your behalf will not usually be included as disbursements in our invoice.
 You will be responsible for the settlement of such fees directly with such foreign counsel and/or advisers.
-In the event that such advisers require to contract with us, we will require their full fees to be paid to us in advance of our instructing them on your behalf.
+If foreign counsel or advisers contract with us, we will require their full fees to be paid to us in advance of our instructing them on your behalf.

 4.7Tax on Services